-All You Need to Know About the Employment Contract in Singapore
+All You Need to Know About Singapore Employment Law in 2024

 What is an employment contract?

-An Employment Contract is a contract by which a company hires an employee.
-The Employment Contract sets out detailed provisions on various aspects of employment.
+An employment contract outlines detailed provisions on various aspects of employment.

-When drafting an Employment Contract in Singapore, the employer should be aware of certain statutory provisions in determining the terms of employment, for example the amount of minimum wage (if applicable), rest days, paid annual leave, statutory holidays or maximum working hours (if applicable).
+When drafting an Employment Contract in Singapore, the employer must be cognisant of specific statutory provisions in determining the terms of employment, for instance, the amount of minimum wage (if applicable), rest days, paid annual leave, statutory holidays, or maximum working hours (if applicable).

-The purpose of employment contract is to make good relationship and working environment between employee and employer.
+The purpose of the employment contract is to foster a positive relationship and working environment between the employee and employer.

-According to Employment act, employment agreement in Singapore cannot contain any terms less favorable than the minimum standards stated in the Employment Act.
-In case if the act is violated then the terms will be considered void and illegal.
+Under the Employment Act, employment agreements in Singapore cannot include any terms less favourable than the minimum standards stated in the Employment Act.
+Terms that violate this act will be deemed void and illegal.

-For example, the Employment Act in singapore stipulates a minimum of 7 days’ paid annual leave for employees who have completed their first year of service.
-The employer therefore cannot include a term providing the employee with only 6 days’ of paid annual leave in the employment agreement.
+For example, the Employment Act in Singapore mandates a minimum of 7 days of paid annual leave for employees who have completed their first year of service.
+Consequently, an employer cannot stipulate a term in the employment agreement that provides the employee with only 6 days of paid annual leave.

 Key Employment Terms (KETs)

-Key employment terms (KETs) is a compulsory document that refers to essential terms of employment contained in a contract of service between the employer and the employee.
+Key Employment Terms (KETs) are obligatory documents that denote essential terms of employment contained in a contract of service between the employer and the employee.

-Employers must issue KETs in writing to all employees:
+Employers are required to issue KETs in writing to all employees who: